appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 -   **Step 5:** Set username and password credentials.

--   **Step 6:** Configure ElasticSearch URL and ARC ID obtained above.
+-   **Step 6:** Configure Elasticsearch URL and ARC ID obtained above.

     > **Note:** Once you save the configuration, it may take 5-10s to restart the arc service.